DarknessFX/UE4Metaballs/README.md

 # UE4Metaballs

-Project with the lessons from <b>Custom Material Node: How to use and create Metaballs | Live Training | Unreal Engine</b>.
+Project with the lessons from <b>Custom Material Node: How to use and create Metaballs | Live Training | Unreal Engine</b> - <a href="https://www.youtube.com/embed/HaUAfgrZjlU" target="blank">Youtube</a>.

 Compatible with UE4.23.1 and newer.
 If anyone is interested in older versions I can share the materials as screenshots and text format.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/HaUAfgrZjlU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Versioning